ratulhasanruhan/ratulhasanruhan/README.md

 - ✅ Proven record of delivering high-performance, well-architected applications
 - 🎙 Speaker & contributor in developer communities across Bangladesh
-- 🧪 Deeply interested in the fusion of AI, software, and human-centered design
+- 🧪 Deeply interested in the fusion of AI, software, and human-centred design

 ---